 When you consider buying a laptop to do graphics related work and ask around for suggestions, you will come across two different schools of thought.
-People who prefer and suggest one of Apple’s Macbook variants, and people who suggest one of the many Microsoft’s Windows OS running machines from different manufacturers like HP or ASUS.
+People who prefer and suggest one of Apple’s Macbook variants, and people who suggest one of the many Microsoft’s Windows OS running machines from different manufacturers like HP, Acer, or Lenovo.

 So, which one is good for you?